 7. Background to the guidelines

-The provisions of Chapter 2 of the Finnish Consumer Protection Act (1978/38) were amended as from 1 October 2008.
-The revised provisions concern marketing and conduct in customer relationships, and associated with these is the Government Decree (601/2008) on unfair business-to-consumer commercial practices.
+The Finnish Consumer Protection Act (1978/38) Chapter 2.
+The provisions concern marketing and conduct in customer relationships, and associated with these is the Government Decree (601/2008) on unfair business-to-consumer commercial practices.

 With the new provisions, the European Parliament and Council Directive on Unfair Commercial Practices (2005/29/EC) was brought into force.